thierryharte/AnalysisConfigs/configs/HH4b_common/README.md

 # In case of checking the mass sculpting with data, choose a data file as -tf argument
 ```

 #### Plot pairing efficiency and mass sculpting

 > [!TIP] @lxplus/HH4b_SPANet

+> [!NOTE] Additional information
+> Additional information can be found in the [README](https://github.com/matteomalucchi/HH4b_SPANet/README.md) file of the HH4b_SPANet repository.

 Next step is to fill in an entry in the efficiency script [efficiency_configurations](.py./utils/performance/efficiency_configurations.py):

 ```python
 #TODO